andersonopt/website/content/blog/product-release-notes-3-26-20.md

 You can now evaluate and automatically remove land with tree cover from your buildable acreage calculations and constraint maps.
 (Data source: National Land Cover Database (NLCD) 2016; Multi-Resolution Land Characteristics (MRLC) consortium).

 * Check the 'Remove trees from buildable area' box to remove tree cover from your buildable acreage and constraint map.
-* Under 'show advanced,' you can choose to specify the max tree cover percentage.
-We'll then exclude any land with a higher percent tree cover from your buildable area calculations.
+* Under 'show advanced,' you can specify a max tree cover percentage.
+The system will exclude any land that has a tree cover density larger than the percentage you enter.

-We've also added an optional Depth to Bedrock parameter in the new Geo Analysis task (Data Source: USA Soils Bedrock Depth; USDA NRCS, Esri).
+We've also added an optional Depth to Bedrock parameter (Data Source: USA Soils Bedrock Depth; USDA NRCS, Esri).

 * Set a minimum depth to bedrock value, if desired.
-(Double-click the units (e.g. ft) to choose a different unit for that field, if preferred).
+(Double-click the units (e.g. ft) to choose a different unit, if preferred).
-* Under 'show advanced,' you can set a custom buffer around that hazard as well, if desired.
+* Under 'show advanced,' you can add a setback around these hazards, if desired.

 ![](/images/TreesDepthtoBedrock.png)

 ## Constraint Map Legend

-We've added a legend to the map for the new Geo Analysis constraint maps.
+We've added a legend for the new Geo Analysis constraint maps.

-* Click on any of the constraint layers in the legend to toggle that layer on and off.
+* Click on any of the constraint layers in the legend to toggle the layer on and off.

 ![](/images/LegendConstraintMap.png)